bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/security-best-practices-for-apps.md

   * from service providers (e.g. Hosting)?
   * to stakeholders?
 * Do no permit local auth in Prod instances
+* Do not use production data in non-production environments for testing

 ### Logging and Monitoring